 applied solely towards the promotion of the aims of the Society.

-at least three times per year at the discretion of the Executive
+three times per year at the discretion of the Executive Committee.

-Committee.
-Its preparation shall be the responsibility of an
+Its preparation shall be the responsibility of an editor who

-editor who shall be appointed by the Executive Committee but
+shall be appointed by the Executive Committee but need not be

-Society, any funds or property remaining after the satisfaction
+funds or property remaining after the satisfaction of all debts

-of all debts and liabilities shall be devoted to the promotion
+and liabilities shall be devoted to the promotion of ecumenical

-(Object) or 14 (Amendments) of this Constitution without the
+14 (Amendments) of this Constitution without the prior written

-prior written consent of the Charity Commission.
-Amendments
+consent of the Charity Commission.
+Amendments to the remaining

-to the remaining clauses may be introduced under the authority
+clauses may be introduced under the authority of a resolution

-of a resolution which must be ratified by two-thirds of the
+which must be ratified by two-thirds of the members attending